Sitemap

 5 years, 10 years, 15 years, 20 years?

-Carpet and Padding Price Charts 2023
+Carpet and Padding Price Chart

-To use my Carpet Price Chart below, simply cross reference your Level of Foot Traffic with the Number of Years you want your New Carpet to Last.
+To use my Carpet Cost Chart below, simply cross reference your Level of Foot Traffic with the Number of Years you want your New Carpet to Last.
 The corresponding number you find is the approximate COST for Carpet that is designed meet your needs and goals.

-For example, if you have Medium Foot Traffic and you want your carpet to Last 10 Years you should expect to pay about $25 per yard for the right grade or quality of carpet. (providing you buy from a reputable carpet dealer)
+For example, if you have Medium Foot Traffic and you want your carpet to Last 10 Years you should expect to pay about $28 per yard for the right grade or quality of carpet. (providing you buy from a reputable carpet dealer)

-1. Carpet Price vs. Longevity Chart
+1. Carpet Price vs. Longevity Chart for 2024

-Carpet Prices vs. Carpet Longevity Chart 2023
+Carpet Cost vs. Longevity Chart 2024

 Best Carpet Choices?

 Choosing the Right Grade of Carpet is not as easy as most homeowners think.
 There are literally thousands of styles, grades and quality levels to choose from.
 The trick is knowing how to choose the right grade of carpet that is capable of handling your level of foot traffic for the length of time you desire.
+If you choose a grade of carpet incapable of tolerating your level of foot traffic then your carpet will begin to show signs of wear and tear very quickly, often within a few months.

 Choosing the Right Carpet for YOU

-It's easy to make a costly mistake and end up with a carpet that doesn't last, and you should never allow any carpet salesperson to make your carpet choices for you.
-It's YOUR job to determine your own special needs, goals and budget.
+Choosing new Carpet today is not as simple as it was 10 or 20 years ago.
+Not only have prices doubled but there are a lot of new variables to consider.
+It's easy to make costly mistakes and end up with a carpet that doesn't last.
+You should never allow any carpet salesperson to make your carpet choices for you.
+It's YOUR job to determine your own special needs, goals, budget and choose the appropriate carpet quality that will perform as well as you expect.
+Carpet Fiber Durability Explained

 Carpet Cost vs. Carpet Quality

+Once you know the level of foot traffic in your home, then selecting the right carpet should be easy right?
+Nope!
+That's why so many homeowners end up buying the wrong carpet and are unhappy with their purchase.
 It's difficult to tell which carpets are good quality and which ones are poorly made.
 You can't make your choice based solely on price, appearance or feel alone.
 You have to take the time to learn what makes one carpet better than another.
+How To Compare Carpet

 Prepare for Sticker-Shock

 Most homeowners experience some degree of "sticker shock" when they discover how much new carpet is going to cost.
 Unless you have unlimited funds, you might need to save up some more money before you buy new carpet or perhaps do could your new carpet project in stages.
+Nylon Carpet Cost

 The main thing is not to settle for a lower grade of carpet that can't handle your unique level of foot-traffic.
 That would surely make you unhappy.
 Read what has happened to other homeowners who made poor carpet choices or bought from the wrong carpet dealer.
 Read about Common Consumer Carpet Problems